gpassaretta/gpassaretta.github.io/_pages/inprogress.md

 •	Does family socio-economic status compensate for an early entry into school life?
 Evidence from Germany (with M Espadafor)

-•	Learning in school: do migrants children learn faster than natives? (with Jan Skopek)

 •	The power of mothers.
 Maternal education, parenting quality, and cognitive development in infancy (with L Ribeiro, J Skopek and HD Zachrisson)